 The Company is subject to various legal actions related to claims, lawsuits, and proceedings incident to the nature of the business.
 The Company records liabilities for loss contingencies when it is probable that a liability has been incurred on or before the balance sheet date and the amount of the liability can be reasonably estimated.
 The Company does not discount such contingent liabilities and recognizes related legal costs, such as fees and expenses of external counsel and other service providers, as period expenses when incurred.
 Loss contingencies are recorded within Accounts payable and accrued liabilities on the Consolidated Balance Sheets.
-Significant management judgment is required to estimate the amounts of such contingent liabilities.
-The Company records loss recoveries from E&O insurance coverage, up to the amount of the financial statement loss incurred, when the realization of the indemnity for a claim presented under the Company's E&O insurance coverage is deemed probable in Other current assets on the Consolidated Balance Sheets.
+Significant management judgment is required to estimate the amount of the financial statement loss incurred, when the realization of the indemnity for a claim presented under the Company's E&O insurance coverage is deemed probable in Other current assets on the Consolidated Balance Sheets.
 In order to assess potential liabilities and any recoveries, the Company analyzes the litigation exposure based upon available information, including consultation with counsel handling the defense of these matters.
 As these liabilities are uncertain by their nature, the recorded amounts may change due to a variety of factors, including new developments or changes in the approach, such as changing the settlement strategy as applicable to a matter.